 A trader also may hold securities for investment.
 The rules for investors generally will apply to those securities.
 Allocate interest and other expenses between the partnership's trading business and its investment securities.
-Investment interest expense is reported on line 14a of Schedules K and K-1.
+Investment interest expense is reported on line 13b of Schedule K and in box 13 of Schedule K-1 using code H.